Visit Huis Willet-Holthuysen and experience what it was like to live in a canal house on the Herengracht in Amsterdam.

 From house to museum

-In 1895, this imposing 17th-century canal house, including furniture and art collection, was bequeathed to the city of Amsterdam by Mrs. Willet-Holthuysen.
+In 1895, this imposing 17th-century canal house, including furniture and an art collection, was bequeathed to the city of Amsterdam by Mrs Willet-Holthuysen.
 The ballroom, dining room, drawing rooms and garden room show how the wealthy couple Willet lived.
-The kitchen and utility room in the basement give an interesting picture of the daily life of the staff.
+The kitchen and utility room in the basement gives a fascinating picture of the daily life of the staff.

 The house has a beautiful city garden.
 This green oasis in the heart of Amsterdam was laid out in 18th-century French style and furnished with historic trees and plant species.